 The Stem Cells Transplant Institute in Costa Rica, uses human umbilical cord mesenchymal stem cells (hUC-MCSCs) for the treatment of rheumatoid arthritis.

-Transplantation of stem cells is a very promising approach for the treatment of different autoimmune disorders such as rheumatoid arthritis.
-Treatment at the Stem Cells Transplant Institute could help improve the symptoms of rheumatoid arthritis:
+Treatment with stem cells is a very promising approach for the treatment of different autoimmune disorders such as rheumatoid arthritis and could help improve the symptoms of RA: